porkcharsui/clashfinder/README.md

 # ClashFinder

-Tools to export raw data from festival applications and render [Clashfinder](https://clashfinder.com/) schedules
+Tools to export raw data from festival applications and transform into [Clashfinder](https://clashfinder.com/) schedules

 ## Supported Festival Platforms